-Northern Beaches Council is responsible for over 145 bushland and wetland reserves covering an area of 1700ha.
+Northern Beaches Council is responsible for over 300 bushland and wetland reserves covering around 1700ha.

 The primary purpose of these reserves is for the conservation of natural values; however they are also important from a social, cultural, recreational and historical perspective.

 These reserves are home to an array of native flora and fauna often providing the last remaining refuges for threatened species.

 Information for mountain bike users - Ride Lightly.

 Algona Reserve is a small example of bushland containing regionally significant plant species